 Trending Topics

-10 tips to never miss atrial flutter with 2:1 conduction
+10 essential tips to detect atrial flutter with 2:1 conduction on ECG

 When atrial flutter is conducted 2:1, the resulting ventricular rate is around 125-175 per minute (usually around 150).
 This is because the P waves (flutter waves) in atrial flutter occur at about 250-350 per minute (usually around 300).